sveltejs/rfcs/0000-template.md

 > it easier to do X" then give an example of what that looks like today and what's
 > hard about it.

+> Don't assume that others recognize the problem is one that needs to be solved
 > Is there some concrete issue you cannot accomplish without this?
 > What does it look like to accomplish some set of goals today and how could
 > that be improved?
 > Are there any workarounds that are necessary today?
 > Are there open issues on Github where people would be helped by this?
+> Will the change have performance impacts?
+Can you quantify them?

 > Please focus on explaining the motivation so that if this RFC is not accepted,
 > the motivation could be used to develop alternative solutions.
 In other words,